MichaelCurrin/py-project-template/README.template.md

 ## Installation

-Instructions.
+_TODO: Put your installation instructions here.

-If this is long, keep it short here and rather link to [Installation](/docs/installation.md) doc.
+_If this section is long, then move the content to the [Installation](/docs/installation.md) doc and link to it here.
+Otherwise, delete that placeholder doc._

 ## Usage

-Instructions.
+_TODO: Put your usage instructions here._

-If this is long, keep it short here and rather link to [Usage](/docs/usage.md) doc.
+_If this section is long, then move the content to the [Usage](/docs/usage.md) doc and link to it here.
+Otherwise, delete that placeholder doc._